U.S. House panel to vote on antitrust bills next week

-WASHINGTON, June 16 (Reuters) - The U.S. House Judiciary Committee's antitrust panel next week will begin reviewing five recently introduced antitrust bills including several targeting the market power of Big Tech, Committee chair Jerry Nadler said on Wednesday.
+WASHINGTON (Reuters) -The U.S. House Judiciary Committee’s antitrust panel next week will begin reviewing five recently introduced antitrust bills including several targeting the market power of Big Tech, Committee chair Jerry Nadler said on Wednesday.

 Five antitrust bills were introduced last week in the House of Representatives.
 They will be marked up in committee to consider changes and then voted on by the panel to decide whether the full House should vote on the measures.

-Two of the bills introduced last week address the issue of giant companies, such as Amazon.com Inc (AMZN.O) and Alphabet Inc's (GOOGL.O) Google, creating a platform for other businesses and then competing against those same businesses. read more
+Two of the bills introduced last week address the issue of giant companies, such as Amazon.com Inc and Alphabet Inc’s Google, creating a platform for other businesses and then competing against those same businesses.

 These bills -- one of which would force companies to sell businesses -- have attracted the most opposition.
 Some pro-tech groups have said they could mean the end of popular promotions like Amazon Prime free shipping and iMessage in iPhones.